 Elizabeth Hameeteman is EHN’s Executive Editor and Founder.
 She’s a doctoral candidate in History at Boston University, focusing on sustainable development, environmental law and policy, and all things water.
 Elizabeth holds a LL.B. from InHolland University of Applied Sciences in Rotterdam, a BA in American Studies from the University of Groningen, and a MA in American Studies from Utrecht University.
 Besides having experience as a legal officer at a municipality in the Netherlands, she also worked on projects in fundraising, sustainability, and wider environmental issues at several non-profit organizations geared towards international development and advocacy in Brussels, Utrecht, Amsterdam, and Boston.

-Emily Webster is one of EHN’s Content Editors.
+Emily Webster is one of EHN’s Content Editors, and responsible for the Politics of Nature series.
 She’s a PhD Candidate in Environmental History at the University of Chicago, and her work focuses on the relationship between environment and disease in the 19th century British Empire, and intersects with the history of science and medicine; public health and disease; land use change, ecology, and climate change; and the Anthropocene.
 Emily is currently serving as a mentorship officer for the History of Science Society and conducting research in India and the UK for her dissertation project, entitled “Diseased Landscapes: Land Use Change and Emerging Epidemics in the British Empire, 1837-1914.”

 Evelyn Ramiel is a PhD candidate in the environmental history of Japan at York University.
 Xeir research focuses on “optical” history—animation studies, photographic representations of nature, microscopy, the politics of queer and trans visibility, the influence of nonhuman microscopic organisms in human bodies—and weird, intimate stories xey find in the archive.
 Evelyn has also worked on public history walking tours for the city of Grand Rapids, Michigan.
 Xey’ll figure out a dissertation topic someday.